SKloeser/DRL4IOT/README.md

 ## Model training
-Step by Step training example can be found in Traininf.ipynb notebook.
+Step by Step training example can be found in Training.ipynb notebook.